 Installing a secondary operating system virtually has now become a new trend.
 Previously, users used to make a dual boot computer.
-However, if you want to use a secondary operating system maybe for testing purposes, you might opt for a Virtual installation instead of Dual Boot, which consumes time – and you need to restart your computer each time you want to switch from your primary OS to secondary OS.
+However, if you want to use a secondary operating system maybe for testing purposes, you might opt for a Virtual installation instead of Dual Boot, which consumes time – and you need to restart your computer each time you want to switch from your primary OS to a secondary OS.

 Most of us are familiar with a software called VMware, which helps users install almost any other operating system virtually.
 All you need is just a computer with enabled Intel Virtualization and the ISO of that OS.
-However, what if you want to transfer files from your virtual OS to actual OS?
-There are few ways to transfer files such as you can use a pen drive or external hard disk and much more.
+However, what if you want to transfer files from your virtual OS to the actual OS?
+There are a few ways to transfer files such as you can use a pen drive or an external hard disk and much more.

 Create shared folder for installed OS in VMware

 If you create a shared folder in your virtual computer, you can transfer files from the virtual OS to the actual computer OS without using any device.
 Moreover, there would not be any limit on the file size; and the transmit speed would be fast too.
-Plus the best part is you do not need any third-party software since Windows allows users to create shared folder and share files over a connected network.
+Plus the best part is you do not need any third-party software since Windows allows users to create a shared folder and share files over a connected network.

 The very first thing you need to do is to turn on Network Discovery if it is disabled for your current network.